luiscoco/AWS_CLF-02_-Cloud_Practitioner/README.md

 What combination of the following options meets the company’s needs with the LEAST effort?
 (Choose two.)

 A. Use a collection of parameterized AWS CloudFormation templates defining common IAM permissions that are launched into each account.
 Require all new and existing accounts to launch the appropriate stacks to enforce the least privilege model.

-(X)B. Use AWS Organizations to create a new organization from a chosen payer account and define an organizational unit hierarchy.
+**B.** Use **AWS Organizations** to create a new organization from a chosen payer account and define an organizational unit hierarchy.
 Invite the existing accounts to join the organization and create new accounts using Organizations.

 C. Require each business unit to use its own AWS accounts.
 Tag each AWS account appropriately and enable Cost Explorer to administer chargebacks.

-(X)D. Enable all features of AWS Organizations and establish appropriate service control policies that filter IAM permissions for sub-accounts.
+**D.** Enable all features of AWS Organizations and establish appropriate service control policies that filter IAM permissions for sub-accounts.

 E. Consolidate all of the company's AWS accounts into a single AWS account.
 Use tags for billing purposes and the IAM’s Access Advisor feature to enforce the least privilege model.

-380. A company needs to analyze its AWS Cloud environment to determine whether the company is following security best practices.
+## 380. A company needs to analyze its AWS Cloud environment to determine whether the company is following security best practices.
 The company wants recommendations about how to close security gaps.
 Which AWS service should the company use to obtain these recommendations?

 A. AWS WAF

 B. AWS Systems Manager

-(X)C. AWS Trusted Advisor
+**C. AWS Trusted Advisor**

 D. AWS Shield

-381. A company is using AWS Identity and Access Management (IAM).
+## 381. A company is using AWS Identity and Access Management (IAM).
 Who can manage the access keys of the AWS account root user?

 A. IAM users in the same account that have been granted permission

 B. IAM roles in any account that have been granted permission

-C. IAM users and roles that have been granted permission (X)D. The AWS account owner
+C. IAM users and roles that have been granted permission

+**D. The AWS account owner**

 ## 382. A company needs a managed NFS file system that the company can use with its AWS compute resources.
 Which AWS service or feature will meet these requirements?